Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

 \subsection{Secure Storage and Key Management}

-TEEs can provide secure persistent storage of sensitive material, such as cryptographic keys.
-At a specification level, the GP TEE provides functions via the Internal Core API~\cite{gp:internal} for data `binding', which generates encryption keys from a hardware unique key (HUK) using a key derivation function (KDF) within the TEE.
-These keys are used to encrypt TA and TEE key material and data; TAs can also use these keys to encrypt non-secure world data.
-The keys must never leave the TEE and, as a result, encrypted material cannot be decrypted on another device.
-The GP TEE supports a variety of cryptographic algorithms that an OEM may use for internal TEE operations.
-This includes 128/192/256-bit AES in various modes of operation, e.g.\ CBC, XTS, and CTR; up to 2048-bit RSA; 160- to 521-bit ECC, including ECDSA and ECDH; and 128- or 196-bit triple DES.
-The GP Internal Core API~\cite{gp:internal} specifies a full list of supported algorithms and modes of operation.
+TEEs may utilise one of two methods for secure persistent data storage: 1), encrypting data using keys accessible only to the TEE; and, 2), directly storing data to an external device over a trusted path.
+To support the first case, TEE implementations usually possess their own key hierarchies rooted in a device-specific hardware unique key (HUK) from which descendent keys are generated using a key derivation function (KDF).
+These keys may then be used by TAs and the TEE OS to encrypt arbitrary binary data, including other cryptographic keys, whether generated within the TEE or sent from the REE.
+This provides a notion of device `binding' where data cannot be transferred and decrypted on another device with its own HUK.
+GP TEEs support a variety of standard cryptographic algorithms, such as 128/192/256-bit AES in various modes of operation, e.g.\ CBC, XTS, and CTR; up to 2048-bit RSA; 160- to 521-bit ECC (ECDSA and ECDH); and 128- or 196-bit triple DES.
+The Internal Core API~\cite{gp:internal} specifies a full list of supported algorithms and modes of operation.

-A widely used TEE-based key management system is the Android Keymaster, which allows user-space applications to generate and containerise cryptographic keys within a TEE~\cite{android:keystore}.
-Application key material is generated using a TEE-resident secret and never exposed outside the secure world.
-The Android framework provides interfaces to developers to use this material, such as encryption, decryption, and signature verification and signing operations.
-Direct access to these keys is purposefully not given to users or developers.
-Since the introduction of the Google Titan module (\S\ref{sec:google_titan}), the StrongBox Keymaster can be used where supported.
-This is a Keymaster implementation aboard a tamper-resistant hardware security module, like the Titan M~\cite{google:strongbox}.
+At present, regular application developers are not given direct access to TEEs.
+OEMs have, however, developed key management systems for providing abstracted access to TEE-based cryptography services.
+On Android devices, the Keymaster service exposes API functions for generating, using and containerising cryptographic keys in the TEE from user applications~\cite{android:keystore}.
+Key material is generated within the TEE and is never exposed to the calling application.
+Developers are purposefully not given access to these keys; instead, they indirectly use this material by calling abstracted encryption, decryption, and signature verification and signing functions available through the Android framework.
+Where supported, the StrongBox Keymaster serves as a TEE substitute for addressing physical attacks, which implements the Keymaster in a mobile hardware security module, e.g.\ the Titan M~\cite{google:strongbox} (\S\ref{sec:google_titan}).